Important: Read before booking an appointment to get the COVID-19 vaccine

 Testing for those at higher risk of severe illness

 Those who have COVID 19 symptoms and are at a higher risk of severe illness may be tested for COVID 19 and should seek care as soon as possible.
 Molecular tests and rapid antigen tests are two common types COVID 19 test available in Ontario.
-To determine if you are eligible for these tests, visit Ontario’s COVID 19 testing and treatment webpage (external link).
+To determine if you are eligible for these tests, or to find a testing location, please visit Ontario’s COVID 19 testing and treatment webpage (external link).

 Individuals and families are encouraged to reach out to their family doctor if they need assessment of their upper respiratory symptoms.